Frequently Asked Questions

 - Enter your up-to-date contact information.

-It is important that we update your contact information because you are an original Add Health parent, and we do not want to lose touch with you.
+It is important that we update your contact information because you are an original Add Health parent, and we don’t want to lose touch with you.
 Unlike other studies, we cannot replace you with another parent if we lose track of you.
 We are asking all Add Health parents who were selected to participate in the current Parent Study to update their contact information so we can contact you when the study begins.

-We will ask about your relationships and obligations, your physical and emotional health, your family, health-related behaviors, memory and cognition, employment and retirement, and wealth and assets.
+We’ll ask about your relationships and obligations, your physical and emotional health, your family, health-related behaviors, memory and cognition, employment and retirement, and wealth and assets.

 As a research participant, your participation is voluntary, your answers will be kept confidential, and you can refuse to answer any question you are not comfortable answering.